whaleonearth/arxiv-ai-paper-weekly/README.md

 - Code quality assessment

 ### 🤖 **AI-Generated Summary**

 - Concise TL;DR of key contributions
 - Practical implications and applications
 - Why it's relevant to your interests
+- **Note**: AI summaries are generated for the top 10 highest-ranked papers

 ### 💻 **Code & Resources**
 - Primary repository with quality score